PLEASE DO YOUR RESEARCH ON DIFFERENT ADOPTION GROUPS AND THEN PICK ONLY ONE TO APPLY TO -

 Q. Can I let my greyhound run loose on my property?

 Greyhounds must be on a leash unless in a fenced yard.
 Even the most loving and loyal grey will run given the chance so be sure not to leave your doors open either.
 In two or three strides they are up to 45 MPH and you won't catch them.
 Greyhounds, like all Sight Hounds can see clearly for more than half a mile and their attention can easily be captured by any small animal or motion.
 They are not street wise, and do not consider the traffic.
 Greyhounds cannot find their way home after a romp on the loose.

 Q. What supplies do I need for the dog?

-Leash and collar (a special martingale collar made especially for greyhounds and leash is included in the adoption fee), crate, bowls, blanket or bed, and a healthy dog food like Purina Pro Plan.
+Leash and collar (a special martingale collar made especially for greyhounds and leash is included in the adoption fee), crate, bowls, blanket or bed, and a healthy dog food like Taste of the Wild Salmon or Costo Natures Domain Salmon.
 NEW - we will ask you to bring a tag to the adoption that says "If I'm loose, I'm lost".
 This tag should include your home phone number, cell phone number and possibly your address (the tags are small, so include as much information as you can).